Kentucky White Collar Crime Attorney

 At Butler & Associates, we have the skills and resources to combat such charges at the state and federal levels.
 We serve clients in Louisville, Lexington, Jefferson County, Fayette County, Franklin County, Daviess County, and across Kentucky.
 We also defend clients nationwide in federal white-collar crime charges.

 Our firm brings 35+ years of professional experience to your defense.
-We have handled high-stakes financial crimes of all types and complexity.
+We have handled high-stakes financial crimes of all types and complexities.

-Make an appointment for a confidential consultation with a Louisville white-collar crime attorney at our firm today.
+Make an appointment for a confidential consultation with a Kentucky white-collar crime attorney at our firm today.
 Call (502) 237-0871 or email us to get started.

 Overview of White Collar Crime Cases in Kentucky